samwhindleton/wdiroutcomes/roadmap/week03/readme.md

 **Step 3: Build a statement that strings these benefits together concisely, powerfully and effectively.**
 - Practice and wordsmith your statement to communicate your most authentic self that tells your story, highlights your strengths, and embodies who you are as a person and professional.
 This is going to be challenging!
 If you get stuck, we recommend creating lots of different versions.

-    - Here are some Examples:
+    -Here are some Examples:
-    - "UX Designer driven by empathy and simplicity.
-My design skills and background in marketing, project management, front-end development, and content production allow me to craft thoughtful solutions that enhance people’s lives.” - Pat Yau
+    - "I'm a data scientist driven relentlessly by the desire to creatively solve stubborn problems by being more stubborn than the problems.
+An entrepreneurial spirit with a teacher's mindset, I find new paths and then teach others the way forward.
+I seek new challenges and teams that allow me to apply my versatile skill set.” - James Denny

     - "Curious cat with an insatiable desire to understand.
 Driven by empathy and inspired by the iterative nature of the design process, I am committed to continuous learning for improvement.
 My inquisitive nature pushes me to be creative in seeking solutions as I aim to impact people through positive user experiences." -Sharon Choi